sambanova/ai-starter-kit/multimodal_knowledge_retriever/README.md

 PDF Documents: The model performs well in analyzing PDF documents that include both text and images.
 It uses tables and images to generate comprehensive answers and provides related images to support its responses.

 This overview should help users understand the strengths and limitations of the image analysis capabilities in your AI Starter Kit, enabling them to make better use of the system.

-> In future model checkpoints, which will be available in SambaStudio, you will have access to better-performing models with fewer limitations in image understanding, providing more accurate and detailed analysis capabilities.

 # Before you begin

 This starter kit, you need both a LVLM and a LLM.
-* We use the Llava 1.5 LVLM, which is currently available only in SambaStudio.
+* We use the Llama3.2 90B LVLM, which is currently available in SambaNovaCloud.
-* You can use a LLM of your choice, from SambaStudio.
+* You can use a LLM of your choice, from SambaStudio or SambaNovaCloud.

-It might make sense to use two SambaStudio models.
+It might make sense to use two SambaNovaCloud models.

 ## Clone this repository